-In 2017, the average sales price of a Strongsville home was \$216,728, an increase of nearly 10% in value over the previous year.
+In 2018, the average sales price of a Strongsville home was \$221,900, an increase of 2.4% in value over the previous year.

 Strongsville's housing stock provides a multitude of options, from affordable apartments, to multimillion dollar homes.
-New housing starts have increased each of the past five years, growing from 61 new housing starts in 2013 to 129 new housing starts in 2017.
+There were 62 new housing starts in 2018.